We work with Rwandan families, helping them create a path to a better life through income opportunities and education.

 Nancy Zeller is the Founder of Rwanda-one4one.

-Nancy Zeller is a humanitarian, philanthropist, artist, natural dyer and shepherdess.
+Nancy Zeller is a humanitarian, philanthropist, artist, and natural dyer.

 Her first trip to Africa was in 2013 when she assisted a group of 35 Rwandan genocide widows expand their color line of handspun, naturally dyed yarns.
 On that trip she instantly was taken with the country of Rwanda and especially with its people.
 Their resiliency, creativity and deep optimism for a better future inspired her to start Rwanda-one4one, a non-profit 501(c)(3).
 She travels to Rwanda at least once a year.

 Nancy holds a double major in BA in Art and Psychology.
-Her study of fiber arts has taken her around the world including the US, France, and Australia.
-In 2015 she conducted a research project to determine dye color properties of indigenous plants in Rwanda conducted through INES-Ruhengeri University in Rwanda.
+Her study of natural dyeing has taken her around the world including the US, France, and Australia.
+In 2015 she conducted a research project to determine dye color properties of indigenous plants in Rwanda conducted through INES-Ruhengeri University in Rwanda at their botanical gardens.

 Frequently Asked Questions